mthiebaux/JSNtemplate/README.md

 }
 ```

-* Once the socket opens, the client begins exchanging socket messages using the *token* property for message routing, beginning with 'REGISTER' plus its client identifiers to complete client-socket registration.
+* Once the socket opens, the client begins exchanging socket messages using the *token* property for message routing, beginning with 'REGISTER' plus client identifiers to complete client-socket registration.

 ```
 socket.send(